a-emad-hanna/cellular-network-planning-tool-900MHz/README.md

-# cellular-network-planning-tool-900MHz
+# cellular-network-planning-tool

 ## Project Overview
-This MATLAB-based tool helps service providers in the 900 MHz band plan their cellular networks.
+This MATLAB-based tool helps service providers with 340 channels in the 900 MHz band plan their cellular networks.
 The tool calculates essential design parameters like:
 - Cluster size
 - Number of cells
 - Cell radius